-Process whereby employees can submit 'ad hoc' requests to their Roster Manager in advance of roster development.
+Process whereby employees are able to submit 'ad hoc' requests to their Roster Manager in advance of roster development.
 These may be either a request to work or not to work certain shifts within a specific roster period.

 Roster Governance